 Option #2: Public Service Loan Forgiveness Program

 If you work full-time for the federal government or a qualifying nonprofit organization, then you may qualify for student loan forgiveness under the Public Service Loan Forgiveness Program.
-This program forgives outstanding loan balances for qualifying borrowers who make 120 qualifying monthly payments, which generally means that loan balances remaining after after ten years are forgiven.
-Borrowers must be enrolled in an income-based repayment program, such as the ICR Plan described above (note: the ICR Plan is the only income-based repayment plan for which parent borrowers qualify).
+This program forgives outstanding loan balances for qualifying borrowers who make 120 qualifying monthly payments, which generally means that loan balances remaining after after 10 years are forgiven.
+Borrowers must be enrolled in an income-based repayment program, such as the ICR Plan described above (Note: The ICR Plan is the only income-based repayment plan for which parent borrowers qualify.)
 Borrowers enrolled in the Public Service Loan Forgiveness Program are not required to pay any income tax on forgiven amounts.